 looking to find my entrance

-Your yellowed beach - staccatoed along
+Your yellowed beach - staccatoed along the sea

 reaches to a horizon of foothills